-Before we get to the places I visited let’s answer the mentioned question.
+Before we get to the places, I visited let’s answer the mentioned question.
 The most basic answer is supermarkets.
-And though most supermarkets have spices, nuts, and dried fruits, usually the variety is not wide.
+And though most supermarkets have spices, nuts, and dried fruits, usually the variety is not extensive.
 Thus, I would suggest visiting the markets.
-On the travel page, there are links to Israeli biggest cities, and on those pages, you can find the markets.
+On the travel page, there are links to Israeli biggest cities, and on those pages, you can find the markets in those cities.
 Alternatively, you can check out the market tag.
 Beyond markets, you can visit specialty stores, and we will visit two of those in this post.

 Variety Of Herbs And Spices

 What to expect?
 The short answer is almost everything.
 In Israel, there are Jews from all over the world.
 And sometimes these are places that you would not expect.
-Like Synagogue From Suriname and India, which are presented in Israel Museum in Jerusalem.
-But when it comes to spices, you can mainly find Middle Eastern and North African ones.
+Like Synagogue From Suriname and India, which are presented in the Israel Museum in Jerusalem.
+But when it comes to spices, you can mainly find Middle Eastern, North African, and Europeans.

 This most popular list is based on my experience.
 And if I forgot something, then leave a comment below.
 Also, the order of appearance has no importance.